apache/openserverless/README.md

 To contribute to a subproject:

-- fork a subproject: for example `github.com/apache/openserverless-website` into `github.com/sciabarracom/openserverless-website`
+- fork a subproject: for example `github.com/apache/openserverless-website` into `github.com/<username>/openserverless-website`
-- add a remote to the subproject to point to your fork: for example after opening the `website` terminal, add `git remote add sciabarracom github.com/sciabarracom/openserverless-website`
+- add a remote to the subproject to point to your fork: for example after opening the `website` terminal, add `git remote add <username> github.com/<username>/openserverless-website`
-- now you can change the code and push in your fork: `git push sciabarracom main`
+- now you can change the code and push in your fork: `git push <username> main`
 - you can now contribute a Pull Request

 ### Syncronize the tree